Colin-Farkas-Personal/React-Sheet-Modal/README.md

 ## 🖌️ Styling

-The sheet comes with predefined colors and styles.
-It is designed to mimic the look and feel of the Apple (IOS) modal sheet and follows the Human Interface Guidlines.

-Depending on your need, you can overwrite the existing `backgroundColor` and `borderRadius`.
+The sheet has a default styling that is designed to mimic the look and feel of the Apple (IOS) modal sheet and follows the Human Interface Guidlines.
+It is possible to overwrite this design, by setting `backgroundColor` and `borderRadius`.
 Or you can add your own `className` or `style` attributes to the sheet.

 The following example overwrites the `backgroundColor` and `borderRadius` to give the sheet more vibrant and playful design.